eddierangel/Computer-Science-One/Lecture 2.md

 # Introduction to the Go Programming Language

 ## Why Go Language?
 From a professional software engineer's perspective the Go Programming Language represents a natural progression for C-Like Programming Languages.
+It is a staticaly typed language that provides the rigor needed for modern computing environments.
+It was designed to have a more modern application programming interface and comes standard with a rich set of libraries.

 ## Print and Println Methods
 Go's Standard Libray provides a set of of built-in features that provide a range of capabilities.
 We will look at two functions that provide the programmer with the ability to print text to the standard output, which is typically a terminal or monitor.